-A behavior where someone speaks out on behalf of someone else or takes actions that are supportive of someone else.
+A behavior where someone speaks out on behalf of someone else or takes actions that are supportive of someone who is targeted by bias or bullying, either themselves or someone else.

 BULLYING

 Intentional repeated actions or threats of action that are designed to cause fear, distress or harm, directed toward a person by one or more people who have (or are perceived to have) more power or status than their target.
 Behavior is not considered bullying if it occurs once with no intention of gaining power (e.g., bumping into someone, telling a joke once, not playing with someone, etc.); still, it is important that all mean behavior be addressed in a timely and appropriate way.